cockroachdb/docs/cockroachcloud/metrics-page.md

 ### SQL Statement Latency

 SQL statement latency is calculated as the total time in nanoseconds a [statement](../{{site.versions["stable"]}}/sql-statements.html) took to complete.
-This graph shows the p50-p99.99 latencies for statements issues on the cluster.
+This graph shows the p50-p99.99 latencies for statements issued on the cluster.

 ### SQL Open Sessions

-This graph shows the total number of SQL client connections across the cluster.
+This graph shows the total number of SQL [client connections](../{{site.versions["stable"]}}/show-sessions.html) across the cluster.

 See the [**Sessions** page](sessions-page.html) for more details on the sessions.

 ### SQL Connection Latency

-Connection latency is calculated as the time in nanoseconds between when the cluster receives a connection request and establishes the connection to the client, including authentication.
-This graph shows the p90-p99.99 latencies for SQL connections to the cluster.
+Connection latency is calculated as the time in nanoseconds between when the cluster receives a connection request and establishes the connection to the client, including [authentication](authentication.html).
+This graph shows the p90-p99.99 latencies for [SQL connections](../{{site.versions["stable"]}}/show-sessions.html) to the cluster.

 ### SQL Connection Attempts